Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 Contrastingly, some studies address sampling concerns by simply dismissing them on philosophical grounds (as described above).
 Others argue that, practically speaking, statistical generalization is not the purpose of the present study \cite[cf.][]{stol2018abc}.
 There is nothing intrinsically wrong with this as long as the manuscript does not imply representativeness elsewhere.

-Many studies, especially laboratory studies, simply ignore sampling concerns.\footnote{Here, we do not cite specific examples because we do not wish to cast aspersions on individual researchers.
-While the statement is perhaps less credible this way, our credibility is not worth our colleagues' animosity.} Sometimes a single sentence acknowledges the limitation that the results may not generalize (see also Section~\ref{sec:justifications}).
+Many studies, especially laboratory studies, simply ignore sampling concerns.
+Sometimes a single sentence acknowledges the limitation that the results may not generalize (see also Section~\ref{sec:justifications}).
 Other studies give dubious arguments for representativeness \citep{kruskal1979representativeIII}.

-An ongoing discussion is centered around students vs. professionals as study participants \citep{feldt2018four}.
-Suppose researchers conduct an experiment based on a convenience sample of six American white, male, professional developers, who have bachelor's degrees in software engineering and are between the ages of 30 and 40.
-This sample is patently not representative of professional developers.
-Implying that is is representative because the participants are not students is plainly incorrect.
-Small convenience samples do not support statistical generalizability.